Bourgogne Franche Comté

-Bernon, the abbot of the Abbaye de Baume-les-Messieurs and 12 of his monks chose the site of Cluny to build the abbey.
+Bernon, the abbot of the Abbaye de Baume-les-Messieurs and 12 of his monks chose the site of Cluny to build it.

 However, he renounced all his rights over the abbey, which he placed under the direct authority of the pope.

-Fully independent from the secular power, the Abbaye de Cluny became the chore of a monastic reform movement that spread and was recognized throughout Europe.
+Freed from secular power, the Abbaye de Cluny became the chore of a monastic reform movement that spread and was recognized throughout Europe.

-Nothing remains of this first abbey (Cluny I) which was consecrated in 927.
+Nothing remains of the first abbey (Cluny I) that was consecrated in 927.

 It indeed became too small and was rebuilt in 963 (Cluny II).

-The abbot Huges de Semur not only rebuilt the abbey (Cluny III), but considerably enlarged it.
+Abbot Huges de Semur not only rebuilt it (Cluny III), but considerably enlarged it.

 The work began in the late 11th century and the impressive Gothic abbey church was not completed until 1220.

-For the next 3 centuries, it remained the largest church of the Christian world!
+For the next 3 centuries, it remained the largest church in the Christian world!

-One of the most influential religious and intellectual centers of Europe
+One of the most influential religious and intellectual centres in Europe

-The Abbaye de Cluny remained a major spiritual and intellectual center from the 10th to the 12th century.
+The abbey remained a major spiritual and intellectual centre from the 10th to the 12th century.